Skip to main content

 How to create a credit note

-In the source invoice card a "Return" action appears once the invoice has been moved to To pay and remains visible afterwards — including after the invoice is marked Paid — so the typical case of recording a return after the original sale was already completed is supported.
-The action disappears only when the invoice is Canceled, and is not available for Draft invoices.
-It is also not available from a list selection — open the invoice itself.
+In the source invoice card a "Return" action appears once the invoice has been moved to To pay, and remains visible in every later status — including Paid and Canceled (the underlying "to pay" flag is never cleared, so cancelling the sale does not hide the return action).
+It is only hidden while the invoice is still a Draft, and is not available from a list selection — open the invoice itself.
 Click the action to create a new bill:

 • of the bill type linked to the invoice type (via the "Return type" setting on the invoice type);